 If you are not familiar with using a computer, our online courses are accompanied with extra instructions, located in the ‘materials’ tab when you enter your first lesson of the course.
 These instructions will help you navigate through our courses.
 If you have any queries, please don’t hesitate to contact us using the form below this FAQ.

 To protect our valuable intellectual property, the only materials available for download will be in the ‘materials’ tab, as the Kinship Charts are in the first chapter of the Kinship Course.
-Previous publications we have released have unfortunately been co-opted, resulting in a loss of revenue for this small social enterprise organisation.
+Previous publications we have released have unfortunately been stolen, resulting in a loss of revenue for this small social enterprise organisation.
 Why Warriors need every dollar raised from these courses to be spent building more online courses and funding our cross-cultural/language education programs for Yolngu.

 We encourage you to take notes while you work through each lesson, as they will become your take-home course study notes, and will assist you with answering the questions in the quizzes at the end of each chapter.
 And please remember, you can return to these courses as many times as you need.

 Unfortunately, the content is not yet available to complete when offline.
 Please ensure you have consistent internet access to complete the courses.
 In the future, we will be looking into how to make it possible to access the courses offline.
 However to do that would require an extra $15,000 a years just to make this possible.
 So it is not on the top of our must-do list.

 If for some reason, you are not able to access your enrolled content, please contact us via the form at the bottom of this page.

-Please instead, click on the My Account button at the top of the page to find your courses.
+Please, click on the My Account button at the top of the page to find your courses.